Cycling for all ages and abilities

 Learn about proposed improvements to the Union-Adanac Corridor between Gore Avenue and Kamloops Street planned for 2017.

 The Comox-Helmcken Greenway provides an important east-west connection through Downtown from False Creek to Stanley Park.
-It is being developed in two phases.

 We are planning to upgrade and expand the downtown bike network.
 Find out what routes will be affected.